john-/ham2mon/README.md

 Although ham2mon has been tested with a variety of hardware, this fork has only been tested with airspy sdr.

+This fork has only been tested with recent versions of python 3.
+It will not work with python 2.7.

 ## Contributors:

 lordmorgul: